Bumiputera (Malaysia): Official definition

-In addition to the interpretation given above, a broader definition of bumiputra include groups such as native Indonesians, Malaysian Siamese, Muslim Indian Malaysians, Peranakan and the Kristang people of Portuguese-Eurasian descent.
+In addition to the interpretation given above, a broader definition of bumiputera include groups such as native Indonesians, Malaysian Siamese, Muslim Indian Malaysians, Peranakans, and the Kristang people of Portuguese-Eurasian descent.
 Most of these encompass communities that were established in southeast Asia prior to the period of British colonial rule which saw large-scale immigration from China.
-Others favour a definition encompassing all children of Bumiputra; there have been notable cases of people with one Bumiputra parent and one non-Bumiputra parent being dismissed as non-Bumiputra.
+Others favour a definition encompassing all children of bumiputera.

+In Sarawak, there were cases of people with one bumiputera parent and one non-bumiputera parent being dismissed as non-bumiputera.
+However, this law was changed in 2022.

 History

 At the time of Malaya's independence from British colonial rule in 1957, the population included many first- or second-generation immigrants who had come to fill manpower needs as indentured labourers, among rich Chinese merchants and settlers who brought their wealth and investment into Malaysia.

 Chinese immigrants, who typically settled in urban areas, played a significant role in the commercial sector after the Indians left the country to return to India, much of the commercial sector was taken over by wealthy Chinese merchants.
 The Communities Liaison Committee (CLC), comprising leading politicians from different racial backgrounds, supported the promotion of economic equality for the Malays, conditional on political equality for the non-Malays.
 CLC member E.E.C.
 Thuraisingham later said, "I and others believed that the backward Malays should be given a better deal.
 Malays should be assisted to attain parity with non-Malays to forge a united Malayan Nation of equals."